Andrea Campagnolo: A.S. Roma

 Roma quickly pounced on the player in the summer of 1997 as the club directors considered the young Campagnolo to be a very promising young goalkeeper and held on to their man until 2000.
 After not making even a single appearance for the capital club he transferred to Genoa CFC, who were at the time playing in the Serie B.

 Genoa C.F.C.

 After his official transfer to the Ligurian club, Campagnolo spent his first season with the club as a reserve goal keeper, but remained at the club the following season.
 Campagnolo again served as a second-choice keeper during the 2001–02 Serie B season, and only made 4 league appearances.
 Hence, after only managing to make 4 appearances with the Ligurian side after 2 seasons, he was sold to fellow Serie B club, Vicenza Calcio.

 Vicenza Calcio

-Campagnolo officially transferred to Vicenza Calcio during the 2002 summer transfer window, and again, the young Italian goalkeeper found it hard to break into the starting eleven and in his lone season, he made just 5 appearances, and was again was sold.
+Campagnolo officially transferred to Vicenza Calcio during the 2002 summer transfer window, and again, the young Italian goalkeeper found it hard to break into the starting eleven and in his lone season, he made just 5 appearances, and was again sold.
 This time the shot-stopper transferred to yet another Serie B club, in the form of U.S. Triestina Calcio.